gsoft-inc/wl-squide/CONTRIBUTING.md

 npm install -g pnpm
 ```

-To install the Squide project, open a terminal at the root of the workspace and execute the following command:
+To install the dependencies of this repository, open a terminal at the root of the workspace and execute the following command:

 ```bash
 pnpm install